geodatasource/country-region-dropdown-menu/README.md

 * ```country-data-region-id``` is **required** in country field that contains the id of region field.
 * ```country-data-default-value``` is optional in country field which use to set the default selected country value.
 * ```region-data-default-value``` is optional in region field which use set the default selected region value.

-## Demo

-Please check on [demo](http://www.geodatasource.com/software/country-region-dropdown-menu-demo) page to have a clearer picture about how it works.

 ## Sample page